 The “How” of Personal Goals

-Now it’s time to turn your outcome based goals into actionable steps or habit-based goals.
+Now it’s time to turn your outcome based personal goals into actionable steps or habit-based goals.
 An outcome goal doesn’t tell you how to achieve your desire; it’s just the what.
 Performance goals become the how.

 What are the specific steps or actions you need to take to reach your goal or desired outcome?
 And how do you instill the habits to not only achieve your goal but also have permanent change?

 Take each specific outcome goal one at a time and brainstorm how to reach them.
 Write down anything you know or imagine could help you achieve your goal.
 If a thought pops in your head, write it down – no censoring or judging at this point.

 Example: Outcome Goal – Save $5,000 in 12 months